Bergy Bit Series

 These “Bergy Bits” are intended to deal with color and light.

-I have been to the continent fourteen times, some previous journeys as an expedition artist and lecturer.
+I have been to the continent seventeen times, some previous journeys as an expedition artist and lecturer.
 Two trips were on a 65-foot motor sailor, the Golden Fleece, captained by either Jerome or Dion Poncet, to circumnavigate South Georgia Island.
 Expeditions have taken me from New Zealand through the Sub Antarctic Islands and Macquarie Island into the Ross Sea to explore the huts of Scott and Shackleton.
 It is my intention to find additional venues to explore different parts of this vast and inspiring place.
 The art will follow.

 “Bergy Bit” – large chunk of glacier ice or a very small iceberg floating in the sea.
 They are generally spawned from disintegrating icebergs and glaciers.